AdamP1592/Muscle_Sim/DataStructuresDocs.md

     * The value this node stores

 - QueueNode.next
+    * Type: If exists QueueNode else null
-    * The node this node connects to
+    * The node this node connects to.
+May be null.

 ## FreeList